 Cost to Add Cavity Wall Insulation

-If the home were constructed after 1920, it would probably have two walls separated by a cavity void.
+If your property was constructed after 1920, it will probably have two walls separated by a cavity void.

 Cavity wall insulation is a fibre material that is blown between the two walls via pre-drilled holes and is a great way to reduce heat loss.